Richard Seaman

-Richard John Beattie Seaman (4 February 1913 – 25 June 1939) was a British Grand Prix racing driver.
+Richard John Beattie Seaman (4 February 1913 – 25 June 1939) was a British racing driver.
 He drove for the Mercedes-Benz team from 1937 to 1939 in the Mercedes-Benz W125 and W154 cars, winning the 1938 German Grand Prix.
 He died of his injuries after his car overturned at the 1939 Belgian Grand Prix.

 Early life

 Seaman was born in Aldingbourne House near Chichester, Sussex, into a wealthy family, the son of William John Beattie-Seaman and Lillian Seaman.
 He initially lived at Kentwell Hall, Long Melford, Suffolk, developing an enthusiasm for motoring from his childhood.
 After studying at Rugby School Seaman moved onto Trinity College, Cambridge, where as a student Seaman's first experience of racing was at the 1931 Shelsley Walsh Speed Hill Climb near the Malvern Hills, won by Whitney Straight.
 Seaman's parents encouraged him to become a Member of Parliament or a lawyer.

 During his time at Cambridge University Seaman and a friend embarked on a three-day flight to South Africa, and he often cruised around Europe with his family.
 His family bought Pull Court in Worcestershire in 1933, former home of the two politicians Richard Dowdeswell, father and son, as a stately home for him to inherit.
 In 1934 he resolved to become a racing driver and took his MG car to the European mainland to gain experience.